 Friday is play project adventure day!
-Our class toys, Sally Sloth and Kipper, were stolen by the cheeky pirate Captain Redbeard!
+Our class toys, Monty Monkey and Kipper, were stolen by the cheeky pirate Captain Redbeard!
 The children set about devising ways to rescue their beloved toys.
 They had some brilliant ideas for finding them.
-Our bellbirds made telescopes so that they could see Captain Redbeard's ship and made maps to navigate their way to the lost toys.
+Our Bellbirds made telescopes so that they could see Captain Redbeard's ship and made maps to navigate their way to the lost toys.
 We practised mark making with an x to mark the spot.
 We also set up drawing club to draw Captain Redbeard on a wanted poster.
-We looked carefully at what he looked like so we could match his features to our drawings.
+The children put up the posters around the classroom and woodland area so that we could spot Redbeard if he came near again.
 The children also made boats so that they could sail off to fetch their friends.